marcharper/python-ternary/README.md

     sudo python setup.py install
 ```

-New features are still being added to python-ternary.
-The master branch should generally be stable enough for most purposes.
+Though there are releases available through pip and anaconda, the master branch should be stable enough for most purposes.

 # Usage, Examples, Plotting Functions